regebro/BigBad3/slides.rst

     So really, it's only 26 of the top 200 packages that still need to support Python 3.
     And work is ongoing for most of them.

-    4 packages (suds, python-daemon, python-oauth2, python-openid) hasn't been updated for years, and are likely unmaintained.
-    If you are using any of those, talk to the author, maybe a new maintainer would be welcome.

 ----

 You want Python 3